nklugman/dumbwatch/README.md

 events are aggregated to detect a power outage.

 This fork is to support a specific version of Grid Watch designed for stationary phones for a small scale deployment in Kenya.
-The configuration of this app are:
+The configuration of this app is:

 Minimal post fields

 WD timer

 No acceleration

 Audio to SD card

 User definable ID